WerDei/Server-Hats/README.md

 Requires Fabric API

 ## Configuration
-The mod is very customizable, making it easy to
+The mod is very customizable, making it easy to tune it to your preference.

 By default, mod allows to equip some items that have special rendering rules in vanilla Minecraft:
 * Banners